Number of hours: 40.00 Per Week

 The successful candidate should have:

-• Level 3 award in education and training
+• Level 3 award in education and training or a willingness for work towards obtaining this

 • Experience of writing and delivering training/group work